 Improved woodland caribou habitat quality and herd survival

 Oil sands companies are now collaborating to restore caribou habitat in northeastern Alberta.
-During oil and gas exploration activities over the past 40 years, fragmentation occurred in the boreal forest as corridors were cut to accommodate seismic exploration and access routes for exploration drilling.
+During oil and gas exploration activities over the past decades, fragmentation occurred in the boreal forest as corridors were cut for seismic exploration and access routes for exploration drilling.
 In recent years, there have been ongoing improvements in exploration and restoration techniques that have allowed oil and gas producers to minimize disturbance and achieve faster recovery of the forest.
-However, for many older linear corridors and well sites created when regulatory standards were less stringent, the recovery effort is more challenging.
-For instance, the regulatory regime of the day did not call for immediate replanting of seismic exploration corridors, and as a result many of these open corridors have not regrown quickly and returned to forest cover.
+However, for older linear corridors under passive regeneration, return to forest cover has been very slow and unpredictable; many of these open corridors have not regrown quickly and returned to forest cover.
 Long open stretches within the boreal forest create ideal habitat for deer and moose and make it easier for wolves to hunt their prey, including caribou.
 This reduces the area’s ability to sustain caribou.

 Technology and Innovation

 The Algar Project takes an integrated regional approach, with six companies working together to repair fragmented habitat across an area of land outside of their actual license areas.
 The project includes a five-year program to replant trees and shrubs along the linear footprint within the Algar Region, covering an area approximately 570 square kilometers (km2) southwest of Fort McMurray.
 Several innovations are being tested in the Algar program.
 Since Algar consists largely of bogs and wetlands, planting was completed in the winter months using winter planting techniques successfully tested in 2011 in collaboration with the Government of Alberta and Grand Prairie Regional College.